xshard/Shard/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package groestlcoind/groestlcoin-qt for Debian-based Linux systems.
-If you compile groestlcoind/groestlcoin-qt yourself, there are some useful files here.
+This directory contains files used to package shardd/shard-qt for Debian-based Linux systems.
+If you compile shardd/shard-qt yourself, there are some useful files here.

-## groestlcoin: URI support ##
+## shard: URI support ##

-groestlcoin-qt.desktop  (Gnome / Open Desktop)
+shard-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install groestlcoin-qt.desktop
+	sudo desktop-file-install shard-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your groestlcoin-qt binary to `/usr/bin` and the `../../share/pixmaps/groestlcoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your shard-qt binary to `/usr/bin` and the `../../share/pixmaps/shard128.png` to `/usr/share/pixmaps`

-groestlcoin-qt.protocol (KDE)
+shard-qt.protocol (KDE)